himudigonda/env-path-gui/README.md

 ## Support
 - OS: Debian, Arch and Fedora-based OSs
-- Shells: ZSH, Fish, BASH
+- Shells: ZSH
+- ⭕ Fish only supports adding paths (for now) ⭕

 ## Steps for installation